DanielHipp/Betriebssysteme/README.md

 # Betriebssysteme
 ---

-This programms were maked for Betriebssysteme together with my Partner.
+This programms were done for Betriebssysteme together with my Partner.

 My Partner programmed all Python - related Programms (.py, .pyx, .sh) of the first three tasks.
 I programmed all C - related Programms (.c, .h) for the first three Tasks and the Design of the second and third Task.